 Is there an Apple HomePod 2 in the works?
-Early rumors say Apple isn’t done designing Siri-enabled smart home speakers, and that a new HomePod could arrive before the end of this year.
+Early rumors say Apple isn’t done designing Siri-enabled smart home speakers, and that a new Apple HomePod could arrive before the end of this year with a new S8 chip inside.
+One new report from Bloomberg's Mark Gurman has pegged the HomePod 2 for a 2023 release.

 But it’s been almost two years since the HomePod mini debuted, which makes us wonder when a refreshed version with updated features might launch.
 After all, if Apple wants to beat Amazon and Google in the smart home space, and emerge as a leading Matter member, offering in-house hardware is a must.